matt501/matt501.github.io/_posts/2020-08-30-stringtoanumber.md

 ---

 Find the data type of a variable’s value using the typeof keyword on a variable.

-Use typeof to find the data type of the resulting value when you concatenate variables containing two different data types.
+Using typeof simply tells us what type of data the variable is.
+The output below lists a string and a number.

 ```javascript